 Is This A Good Deal

-Possibly…and only if you know what you’re doing you’re prepared put a little effort into working out how you’ll be using any points that you buy.
+Possibly…but only if you know what you’re doing and if you’re prepared put a little effort into working out how you’ll be using any points that you buy.

 I value Hyatt points at a conservative 1.4 cents each so it may appear a little strange for me to say that a points purchase at 1.80 cents/point can be a good deal…but it can be.